andrewschenck/paramiko-jump/README.md

 ```

-### SSH Proxying Usage Example 1b: Connect to a single target through a Jump Host
+### SSH Proxying Example 1b: Connect to a single target through a Jump Host

 This example is functionally equivalent to Example 1a, with two key changes: